woodrush/lambda-8cc/README.md

 lambda-8cc is an x86 C compiler written as a monolithic closed untyped lambda calculus term.

-Printed on letter-sized paper, it becomes 18,506 pages long as a 22 MB PDF without any figures.
+Printed on letter-sized paper, it becomes 18,506 pages long on a 22 MB PDF without any figures.
-The PDF is available on my GitHub Pages [here](https://woodrush.github.io/lambda-8cc.pdf).
+The PDF can be seen on my GitHub Pages [here](https://woodrush.github.io/lambda-8cc.pdf).
-You can also see it as a zipped plaintext file in this repo [here](./bin/lambda-8cc.lam.zip).
+A zipped plaintext file is also available in this repo [here](./bin/lambda-8cc.lam.zip).
 The LaTeX source is 448 MB, and the LaTeX compilation log file `main.log` is 284 MB.
 I couldn't believe LaTeX was able to do that.

 Here's the first page of the PDF:

 This gigantic lambda calculus term is a C compiler.
 Here is [rot13.c](examples/rot13.c), a program that compiles on GCC with no errors.
-The exact same program can be compiled with lambda-8cc producing the x86 executable [rot13.bin](out/rot13.bin), runnable on x86/x86-64 Linux:
+The same program can be compiled using lambda-8cc producing the x86 executable [rot13.bin](out/rot13.bin), runnable on x86/x86-64 Linux:

 ```sh
 $ echo "Hello, world!" | ./rot13.bin